arindas/bheap/README.md

 When the ordering of an element changes, its position in the heap can be looked up in the heap using the hashmap.
 Then, we `heapify_up()` or `heapify_down()` as required to restore heap property.

+## Limitations
+Since, we use `u64` for uniquely identitfying elements, this heap can only scale up `2^64 = 18446744073709551616` elements.
+This was more than enough for my purposes.

+Another interesting property of this library is that it has no third party dependencies other than the standard libary.